typesafegithub/github-actions-typing-catalog/README.md

 # GitHub Actions Typing Catalog

 This repository contains type definitions for various GitHub Actions APIs (inputs and outputs).
+It's best for action owners to provide the typings themselves and host them from within their repositories, but if it's impossible, this repo is a fallback solution.

 It uses the same format as in [typesafegithub/github-actions-typing](https://github.com/typesafegithub/github-actions-typing) to describe the typings.